Corrib gas controversy: Planning problems

 In November 2000, a planning application was submitted for an onshore terminal at Bellanaboy to Mayo County Council (MCC).
 In January 2001 MCC sought more information after local concerns were raised.
 In April 2001, a new planning application was submitted, and in June 2001, the MCC sought more information which was supplied to them in July.
 In July, the Minister for the Marine and Natural Resources, Frank Fahey hosted a public meeting on offshore licensing aspects of Corrib in Geesala, County Mayo.
 In August 2001, MCC granted planning permission for the onshore terminal, with conditions.
 This was immediately appealed to An Bord Pleanala by local residents and environmental groups.

 The same month, Minister Fahey stated that the objectors were holding up progress in the region.
 The planning decision, according to a Channel Four documentary, resulted from "huge pressure" that had been exerted on it.
 This decision was immediately appealed to An Bord Pleanála (ABP) by local people and environmental groups.
 In 2002, planning permission for a proposed refinery in County Mayo was refused by the appeals board after Senior Planning Inspector Kevin Moore concluded that "From a strategic planning perspective, this is the wrong site; from the perspective of Government policy which seeks to foster balanced regional development, this is the wrong site; from the perspective of minimising environmental impact, this is the wrong site; and consequently, from the perspective of sustainable development, this is the wrong site".

 Then Minister for Marine and Natural Resources Frank Fahey told the media that this refusal was "just a hitch".
-He was backed by local Fine Gael TD, now leader of that party, Enda Kenny, but opposed by another local Fine Gael TD, Michael Ring.
+He was backed by local Fine Gael TD, Enda Kenny, but opposed by another local Fine Gael TD, Michael Ring.

 In 2002 a Rossport resident failed in a High Court challenge to halt the pipeline.

 In 2003, senior executives from Shell acquired an interview with then Taoiseach Bertie Ahern and other Irish government ministers.
 Within a week, Ahern met with the board of An Bord Pleanála, who are appointed by the government.
 In December 2003, a new planning application was made for the same site, together with a peat storage site some 11 km away.
 This was subject to an appeal to An Bord Pleanála who granted permission in October 2004, attaching 42 conditions.

 The board decided to ignore many of its own inspector's recommendations.
 Not long before, a huge landslide swept away the whole surface area of a mountain close to the intended pipeline route.
 Planning permission was not required for the onshore pipeline under the Gas Act 1976.

 In November 2009, An Bord Pleanála ordered Shell to redesign the pipeline and move its route away from homes because it posed an "unacceptable risk".